emilyreese/connaissance/about.md

 permalink: /about/
 ---

-My name's Emily.
-I'm an engineer, and artist, an adventurer, and a frequenter of France.
-This is a collection of the French words I learn per day.
+My name's Emily!
+I'm primarily an engineer, but I'm also an artist, learner, teacher, adventurer, and a lover of France and of the French language.
+Language is probably the coolest thing about being a person.
+In that vein, Connaissance is a collection of the French turns of phrase I learn per day.
 Sources include conversation, Twitter, textbooks, and novels.

+Don't hesitate to [get in touch](https://twitter.com/eclairereese) if you're also interested in the French language and how we can better share the things we know!